 Hello!
-My name is Kelsey and I am twenty-five.
+My name is Kelsey and I am twenty-six.
 I earned my Bachelor’s degree in English with a concentration in Literary Studies and a minor in German in December 2015 and my Master’s degree in English with a concentration in Multicultural Literature at East Carolina University and a Certificate in Teaching English in the Two-Year College in May 2018!
 I finally became a pirate!
 I am currently a PhD student at ECU studying Rhetoric, Writing, and Professional Communication.

 My life revolves around art and academia.
 I am always working on too many art projects at once, bouncing between mediums, motifs, and styles.
 My poetry has been published by Cape Fear Community College’s Spring 2013 edition of Portals and I won the Louise McColl Literary Excellence award.
 My poem, "mori", was selected by two visual artists as inspiration for their artwork in the Craven County Arts Council Fusion Poetry:Art exhibit in May 2018.